rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

 Subscribe to Location events
 ----------------------------

-In addition to subscribing to device events, you can also subscribe to events for the user's Location.
+In addition to subscribing to device Events, you can also subscribe to Events for the user's Location.

-You can subscribe to the following Location events:
+You can subscribe to the following Location Events:

 *mode*
     Triggered when the mode changes.